SixBeeps/MS-DAWs/README.md

 # MS-DAWs
-A DAW made entirely in C# in DOS
+A DAW made entirely in C# with a DOS look.

 **Please Note (No pun intended)**
 This is not the best approach at a DAW because, well, it's DOS, and I don't think DOS even supports mouse events, so, no piano roll :(